engines-wafu/dcs_server_logbook/README.md

 3. Commit and push your changes.
 4. Submit a pull request to the main repository.

+### `db_parsing` Branch

+The goal here is to parse data directly to a SQLite DB for easy interaction with a future discord integration.

+Goals:

+1. Design the database scheme
+2. Setup the database management system (SQLite)
+3. Migrate lua data to database from flat files
+4. Develop CRUD (create, read, update, and delete) functions

+### `discord_bot` Branch

+This branch will develop the discord integration to implement the `db_parsing` features.

 ## License

 This project is licensed under the GNU General Public License (GPL).
 For more information, please refer to the [LICENSE](LICENSE) file in the repository.